 This is an innovative take on the fairy light theme, and one that we reckon will be very popular, especially where young families are concerned.
 What you get is a string of warm white LED – 40 in total – on a 16ft string, but with a difference: each light is housed in a small plastic clip, designed for holding a picture or card.
 It’s a clever way of displaying your Christmas cards, for example, or family photographs, and we like it a lot.

 This one is battery powered – you need to buy them – and it comes with a remote control via which you can select a wide variety of lighting options, including flashing and twinkling.
 In fact, 8 different modes are available.
 It’s for indoor use only as it is not waterproof.
 When we checked this product out we found that customers praise it greatly, and there are practically no negative comments, and it’s a great price too.
+These would look great in any living room or maybe on a bed frame if its high enough.

 5. Ollny Globe Fairy String Lights